DHTMLX/docs-scheduler/docs/guides/integration_with_angular.md

 ## Creating Event Calendar

-Now you should get the DHTMLX Event Calendar code.
+Now you should get the DHTMLX Event Calendar source code.
 First of all, stop the app and proceed with installing the Event Calendar package.

 ### Step 1.
 Package installation